-Both companies provide subscription-based image library with millions of royalty-free photos, vector graphics and illustrations that can bes use for variety projects.
+Both companies provide a subscription-based image library with millions of royalty-free photos, vector graphics, and illustrations that can be used for various projects.
 For the average user choosing one company over the other is a matter of taste but there are additional features that one would want to consider first.
-The strength of Thinkstock is that in addition to the content from the army of professional photographers and illustrators it serves as marketing front for the Getty Images, iStockphoto and Jupiterimages.
+The strength of Thinkstock is that in addition to the content from the army of professional photographers and illustrators it serves as marketing front for the Getty Images, iStockphoto, and Jupiterimages.

-Images from Thinkstock and Shutterstock are widely used for variety of purposes, however there are some certain restrictions that Shutterstock imposes compared to Thinkstock:
+Images from Thinkstock and Shutterstock are widely used for a variety of purposes, however, there are some certain restrictions that Shutterstock imposes compared to Thinkstock:

-- Shutterstock cannot be used for the advertisements in health industry such us medical, pharmaceutical, personal hygiene, dietary supplements and others unless a special license options are selected in advance.
-Shutterstock is still prohibiting the use products in tobacco and adult industry.
+- Shutterstock cannot be used for the advertisements in the health industry such as medical, pharmaceutical, personal hygiene, dietary supplements, and others unless special license options are selected in advance.
+Shutterstock is still prohibiting the use of products in tobacco and adult industries.

-- Thinkstock images have no restrictions for the health industry advertisements.
-In comparison with Sutterstock Thinkstock does not place restrictions on its products for the tobacco or adult industry as long as the use is not pornographic, obscene or otherwise unlawful.
+- Thinkstock images have no restrictions on the health industry advertisements.
+In comparison with Shutterstock Thinkstock does not place restrictions on its products for the tobacco or adult industry as long as the use is not pornographic, obscene or otherwise unlawful.

 Thinkstock vs. Shutterstock difference is apparent in case of usage licensing and keeping the records for each particular set of product:

-- Shutterstock standard license allows only use of images for 3 different clients per subscription month.
-They also require that you always keep the record of your image useage in case Shutterstock requests it.
+- Shutterstock standard license allows only the use of images for 3 different clients per subscription month.
+They also require that you always keep the record of your image usage in case Shutterstock requests it.

-- Thinkstock places no limitations on number if clients which they images can be used and no detailed report of particular use is required.
+- Thinkstock places no limitations on the number of clients in which the images can be used and no detailed report of particular use is required.

 In case when your usage had caused you legal problems both companies provide indemnification but the nature of this insurance at Thinkstock vs. Shutterstock greatly differs: